 8. Here Hostel

-- Mixed and female-only dorms with privacy curtains and lockers.
+- Comfortable rooms with privacy curtains and personal reading lights

 Check Prices on Hostelworld